riscv-software-src/homebrew-riscv/README.md

     $ brew install riscv-tools

-If you have macOS Sierra (10.12), `riscv-tools` will be installed from precompiled binaries.
+If you have macOS Sierra (10.12) or High Sierra (10.13), `riscv-tools` will be installed from precompiled binaries.
 If you do not have Sierra, `riscv-tools` will be built from source.
 It builds with the default compiler (clang), but you can specify another compiler on the command line.
 For example:

     $ brew install --cc=gcc-5 riscv-tools